solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     magnitude of a vector as the norm, and you can denote it with
     \|\|v\|\| or \|v\|.
 There are many different definitions of magnitude or norm, but the most common is the Euclidean norm or 2-norm.
-You'll learn how to compute this later.
+You will learn how to compute this later.

 -   Unit vector: A unit vector is a vector with a magnitude of one.
 In the example above, vector1 and vector2 are unit vectors.